raimohanska/nulzzzblog/2012_01_18_Things_You_Should_Know_About_Rx.md

-Things You Should Know About Rx
+Things You Should Know About RX
 ===============================

 As I've said before, RX for Javascript is a great library for event-rich Javascript apps.